To be a good breeder and produce nice family dogs a breeder must have a number of good quality

 the age of 2 years, we will pay for your family members health testing.

-If your dog doesn't pass these tests or is just not good enough to be bred (too small, bad bite,
+If our foster dog doesn't pass these tests or is just not good enough to be bred -for various

 If she IS good enough we will have her bred to a great male of my choosing, at my cost, which